Treehouse of Horror: Wraparounds

 The first four Treehouse of Horror episodes had brief wraparounds that occurred before each segment and loosely tied together all three stories.
 "Treehouse of Horror" was the only one that actually included a treehouse as a setting.
 In that episode, Bart and Lisa sat in it telling stories to each other.
 "Treehouse of Horror II" presented all of the segments as being nightmares of Lisa, Bart and Homer; "Treehouse of Horror III" had Lisa, Bart and Grampa telling stories at a Halloween party; and "Treehouse of Horror IV" is presented by Bart in a parody of Rod Serling's Night Gallery.
 After a few years, the amount of broadcast time for an episode was shortened, allowing less time to tell a proper story.
 There were no wraparounds for "Treehouse of Horror V" because they had been cut to make more time for the segments.
-Following that, the writers permanently dropped them.
+Following that, the writers permanently dropped them (until "Treehouse of Horror Presents: Simpsons Wicked This Way Comes").

 Kang and Kodos

 Two characters that are virtually exclusive to the Treehouse of Horror series are Kang and Kodos, a pair of large green space aliens who were introduced in the "Hungry are the Damned" segment of "Treehouse of Horror".
-Kang and Kodos have since appeared in every Treehouse of Horror episode, sometimes as important parts of a story, but often just for brief cameos.
+Kang and Kodos have since appeared in every Treehouse of Horror episode, often in cameos.
 In some episodes, they only appear in the opening segment, but often they will make a cameo appearance in the middle of a different story.
 For example, a story about zombies attacking the town briefly cuts to them in their space ship, watching the events and laughing maniacally at the Earthlings' suffering.
 The action then switches back to the actual story.
-The unofficial rule is that they must be in every episode, although quite often they will be forgotten and are added at the last moment, resulting in only a brief appearance.
+According to Al Jean in 2022, an unofficial rule is that they must be in every episode, although quite often they will be forgotten and are added at the last moment, resulting in only a brief appearance.
 Their scene in "Treehouse of Horror VIII" nearly did not make the final cut of the episode, but David X. Cohen managed to persuade the producers to leave the scene in.

-Kang and Kodos were prominent characters in the 2015 episode "The Man Who Came to Be Dinner," which was not Halloween themed.
+Kang and Kodos were prominent characters in the 2015 episode "The Man Who Came to Be Dinner", which was not Halloween themed.